 Wendy Everett, ScD

-With a breadth of health care experience spanning 40 years, Dr. Everett was chosen to oversee the formation of the NEHI in 2002 as its first president.
+With a breadth of health care experience spanning several decades, Dr. Wendy Everett was chosen to oversee the formation of NEHI in 2002 as its first president.
 Along with NEHI’s founders, Dr. Everett’s vision was to create an independent, research-based organization that convened diverse members of the health care industry to achieve the common goal of addressing the most urgent health care issues.

 Under her leadership, this vision has resulted in ground breaking research on medical innovation, patient safety, health care spending and health care information technology, and has influenced significant national policy changes.
 Dr. Everett works with public and private policymakers to translate NEHI’s research findings into long-term solutions that improve health care quality and lower health care costs.